M-Python13/M-Python13/README.md

 ### Hi there I'm M.👋

-- 🔭 I’m currently working on some random Python projects that you may see here and there now and again
+- 🔭 I’m currently working on some random Python projects that you may see here and there now and again.
 - 💬 Ask me about something related to what I do.
 - 📫 How to reach me: I'll put a new email designed specifically for GitHub later.
 - ⚠️ Please read the little emoji by my profile picture to see if I'm available!